 - 1 medium leek, white and light green parts only, sliced (see How to Clean Leeks)

 - 1 clove garlic, chopped (1 teaspoon)

 - 1 1/2 pounds (about 2 large) orange-flesh sweet potatoes (a.k.a. yams), peeled, cut into 1-inch pieces (about 5 cups)

 - 4 cups chicken stock (use vegetable broth for vegetarian option)

 - 1/4 teaspoon ground nutmeg

-2 Add sweet potatoes, chicken stock, cinnamon stick, and nutmeg; bring to boil.
-Reduce heat and simmer uncovered until potatoes are tender, about 20 minutes.
+2 Make and simmer the soup: Add the sweet potatoes, chicken stock, cinnamon stick, and nutmeg.
+Increase the heat to high and bring to a boil.
+Reduce to a simmer, and simmer uncovered until the sweet potatoes can be easily pierced with a fork, about 20 minutes.